 shared through warm eyes.

 Time moves on.
-The passing years are fleeting
+The passing years are

-forgive.
+not forgive.
 The bell cannot be un-rung, or unlived moments made real.
 Myrtle

 Dawson had bad news -- news I dreaded hearing.
 Colin Montgomery, the man